AriMarkSodhi/alarm-inventory-reactive-take2/README.md

 The intent of this exercise is to use Spring boot to explore exposing an alarm model; alarm definitions, alarm instances and the resources that they are raised by via a reactive REST API.
 Resource represent device equipment and facilities.
+They have a containment model.
 These equipment and facilities represent amongst other things a device containment model - NE - rack, shelf, slot, port, power supply, sensor.
 These all have state, one of which is alarm state.
 A resource can be in an alarm state with a given severity.

 The alarm definitions will be effectively r/o via the REST API as they are discovered from resources that define them and publish instances of them.
 The alarm instances are published by resources but can